Take the Trail

 So just remember that the western portion of this Park was a rubbish dump, for more than 100 years.

-We often hear arguments from people – even as high as the Premier - who say that some parts of the Park Lands aren’t worth protecting, because they are degraded or not landscaped.
+We often hear arguments from people – even as high as a former Premier - who say that some parts of the Park Lands aren’t worth protecting, because they are degraded or not landscaped.

 Out response is to remind them that this part of Rymill Park was once a rubbish dump.
 Degraded parts of the Park Lands can be saved – but not if they have multi-million dollar buildings over them.